Configuration Options for Accounts

 - Cc these email addresses: If you'd like Thunderbird to automatically add an address to the Cc field on every message your send, ether the address in this field.
 To enter more than one address, use a comma to separate them.

-- Bcc these email addresses: If you'd like Thunderbird to automatically add an address to the Bcc field on every message your send, ether the address in this field.
+- Bcc these email addresses: If you'd like Thunderbird to automatically add an address to the Bcc field on every message your send, enter the address in this field.
 To enter more than one address, use a comma to separate them.

 - Keep message archives in: With this setting enabled, you can create a folder to hold an archive of your messages.
 For more information, see Archived Messages.